 demonstrate that none of the exclusion grounds apply (see paragraph 9, rule 23 and the ESPD document in TenderNed);

-that they are a vehicle manufacturer or the direct supplier (tier 1 only) to a vehicle manufacturer;
+provide evidence that they are a vehicle manufacturer or the direct supplier (tier 1 only) to a vehicle manufacturer;

-are entitled to use and distribute the vehicle data aggregated by at least 10.000 connected vehicles registered in the Netherlands;
+guarantee that they are entitled to use and distribute the vehicle data aggregated by at least 10.000 connected vehicles registered in the Netherlands;

-guarantee that they hold sufficient title to the vehicle data to make it available (conditions to be determined during this tender process) to NDW and the contracted entities in the innovation partnership ROMO-2.
+guarantee that they hold sufficient title to the vehicle data to make it available (conditions to be determined during this tender process) to NDW and the contracted entities in the innovation partnership ROMO-2;

+submit a document describing the vehicle data items they have title to and consider relevant for the use case(s) indicated in Annex 1

-Evidence of 1, 2, 3 and 4 shall be submitted as part of the Request to Participate.
+Evidence of 1, 2, 3, 4 and 5 shall be submitted as part of the Request to Participate.
 If needed, candidate is allowed to enclose the draft NDA made available on TenderNed as part of the Request to Participate.

-The pre-selection of candidates for class 1 (if necessary) is based on the number of connected vehicles registered in the Netherlands and the data items that fleet can provide.
+Please note that TenderNed has generated the Dutch language in the ESPD-document.
+We have published an MS Word version to facilitate candidates that need a (machine) translation of this ESPD (in Dutch UEA) for convenience only (the Dutch version has to be filled in and signed).

+There is no pre-selection of candidates for class 1.
+All eligible candidates that comply with the requirements listed in paragraph 9 are invited to phase 3 of this tender. .

 5.2 The pre-selection process of class 2 (aggregators) in phase 2